johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 done
 mv *.cram Workspace/1_OG_BAM_FILES/
 ```
 If you don't want to download all of them, you can remove some of the links from the ```GitHub_Tutorial/1KG_Samples.txt ``` file and then run the above command block.
-Each line of the 1KG_samples file should correspond to one sample.
-I would suggest keeping at least 2 individuals from the original file.
+Each line of the '1KG_samples' file should correspond to one sample.
+I would suggest trying this tutorila with at least one sample, so removing every line from that file besides the first one.

 <br/><br/>
 ### Download and pre-process ancient genetic data to translate (VCF files)